pintergreg/software-engineering/lectures/01_sdlc.md

 3. **Deliver working software frequently**, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
     - [significant seep-up compared to the waterfall]{.text-smaller}
 4. Business people and developers must work together daily throughout the project.
 5. Build projects around motivated individuals.
-Give them the environment and support they need, and trust them to get the job done.
+Give them the environment and support they need, and trust them to get the job done. &larr; **scrum master**
 6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 ::: notes